Fishing and Internet Marketing

 What has fishing got to do with internet marketing?

-I love to go fishing, when I am next to the lake or ocean I feel the inner calm that people who meditate discuss.
-The mental state where we can experience clarity, rejuvenation and an increase in energy levels all at the same time.
+I love to go fishing.
+When I’m next to the lake or ocean, I feel the inner calm that people who meditate discuss.
+On the best days, this means a mental state where we can experience clarity, rejuvenation and an increase in energy levels all at the same time.

-To get a point across, analogies seem to work better than anything.
-If someone can file a new concept into a known segment of their mind, the process happens easier.
+When explaining a concept to someone, analogies seem to work better than anything.
+If someone can file a new idea into a known segment of their mind, the process happens more quickly.
 Information related to a story or a familiar association results in a better memory uptake and recall.

-If you like fishing, or similar pursuits, this article might help you to understand something that can seem a little abstract in relation to expanding your business through the use of the internet.
+If you like fishing or similar pursuits, this article might help you to understand something that can seem a little abstract.
+It’s written and presented to help expand your business through the use of the internet.

 Success and failure

-The best days involve wonderful weather, plenty of fish and perhaps even a new friend.
-From the very first moment you wake up, you feel great, nothing goes wrong and no equipment is forgotten.
+The best days involve lovely weather, plenty of fish and perhaps even a new friend.
+From the very first moment you wake up, you feel great, nothing goes wrong, and no equipment gets forgotten.
 All the traffic lights on the way to the venue are green.
-Your favorite fishing spot is vacant, and the picnic hamper that your spouse provided is full of your favorite foods… Even a loving note is included!
+Your favourite fishing spot is vacant, and the picnic that your spouse provided is full of your favourite food.
+Even a loving note gets included!

-On the worst fishing day of your life you will catch nothing except a cold.
-This will be because your boat capsized and much of your equipment ended up at the bottom of the lake, at which point hailstones the size of marbles started raining down onto your face.
-The only positive side is that the red face looked like is was caused by cold not anger, and the lake water hid your tears.
+On the worst fishing day of your life, you’ll catch nothing except a cold.
+Maybe your boat capsized.
+Perhaps your equipment ended up at the bottom of the lake.
+At which point, hailstones the size of marbles started raining down onto your face.
+The only positive side is that the red face looked like it got caused by cold, not anger, and the lake water hid your tears.

 On some of the most epic fishing days, we experience a mixture of joy and pain.

-Both of these analogies are applicable to business, and online business is no different.
-What you do next in your online efforts might result in a roaring success, or a miserable failure.
-In fact, just as in any type of business, the failures outweigh the successes, which make the successes much sweeter.
+Both of these analogies apply to business, and online, it’s no different.
+What you do next in your online efforts might result in a roaring success or a miserable failure.
+Just as in any business, failures outweigh successes, which make the successes much sweeter.

 The best place to fish and the best bait to use.

-So, if you are an experienced fisherman you will have an idea of the best baits that are likely to work for different species of fish.
-If you are a regular to a particular fishing venue then you will be aware of ‘hot spots’ and other areas that are a waste of time.
-In your business, and in your online efforts you are likely to know what ‘bait’ appeals to your offline customers.
-You will also have an idea of which ‘spots’ online you are likely to get a bite.
+So, if you’re an experienced angler, you’ll have an idea of the best baits that are likely to work for different species of fish.
+If you’re a regular to a particular fishing venue, then you’ll be aware of ‘hotspots’ and other areas that are a waste of time.
+In your online business, you’re likely to know what ‘bait’ appeals to your offline customers.
+You’ll also have an idea of which ‘spots’ online you are likely to get a bite.

 The very best fishermen spend most of their time exploring their tried and tested baits, tackle, techniques and tactics.
 They also spend time in experimentation.
-They might use a completely different bait, in a totally new spot, for short periods of time, in order to discover a new hot spot or effective bait.
+They might use utterly different bait, in a new spot, for short periods, to discover a new hotspot or effective bait.

 If you have a successful offline business, this is how you approach internet marketing.
 You try different tactics in different places.
 You approach with an open mind and a spirit of adventure.